rhoneybul/udacity-dend-data-lakes/README.md

 * duration - Float
 * year - Integer

+The 'dropDuplicates' function is used for the song data, to remove duplicate songs in the json files.

 The dimension tables are then created as follows;

 *Users* - Reflects the users in the application;